 First things first, if you consider yourself a budget traveler, it’s really hard to beat the Swiss train pass we recommend in our free download.
 In fact, this particular pass lasts up to 30 days and offers some mega discounts on Swiss train tickets.

 Even if you’re just a discerning consumer who’d rather not pay for stuff you won’t use, this recommendation is ideal.
-In fact, we really wish we had an affiliate link for this one, because it’s as close to a perfect pass for Switzerland as we’ve found!
+It’s as close to a perfect pass for Switzerland as we’ve found!

 TRAVELING SWITZERLAND WITH KIDS